From blue sketch to digital in Krita

 1. Warming up

-I start every day with a sheet of A4 sketch at the same time I drink coffee at morning.
+I start with a sheet of A4 random tiny sketches.
 I usually draw facial expression, then poses and sometime thumbnails.
-It's not meant to look 'good sketch'.
-I do it to be in sync with my volumes, and also break the stress to draw badly later on the day.
-This morning, a little thumbnail catch my attention [ under, outlined in orange ].
-It's certainly a classic composition, or something a bit cliché for a run and jump pose ; but I wanted to see this one done with more details.
+It's not meant to look like the good sketch you'll put into a book.
+It is doodling, something you'll keep for yourself; your visual notes.
+I do that to be in sync with my volumes, and also break the stress to draw badly later on the final sheet.
+On this session (illustration under), a little thumbnail had my attention.
+I outlined it in orange on the visual.
+It's certainly a classic composition, or something a bit cliché for a run and jump pose ; but I wanted to see this one with more details.

 2. Guidelines